jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab2_Addition.md

 endmodule
 ```
-And we can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run a Simulation to check the code by clicking the Run Simulation under the SIMULATION and choosing the first Run Behavioral Simulation.

 <div align=center><img src="imgs/v3/21.png" alt="drawing" width="700"/></div>

 ## Conclusion

-In this lab, you learned how to define numbers in various radix systems.
+You learned how to define numbers in various radix systems in this lab.
 You also designed various
 number conversion circuits using dataflow modeling.
-You also learned a technique of improving addition
+You also learned a technique for improving addition
 speed.